- HOME

 - ❹Interviews to confirm progress

-In the future, we plan to expand the scale and conduct third-party audits on more factories contracted for the production of original products.
+In the future, we plan to expand the scale and conduct third-party audits on more factories contracted for the production of PB/OEM products.

 Other initiatives related to supply chain management